LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 I also created a [polyfill](../../2015/06/conical-gradients-today/) which stimulated developer demand, increasing Impact.
 These two things together took the Impact/Effort ratio from "not worth it" to "let’s do this, stat" and in 2 years the feature was implemented across all major browsers.

-#### Someone had a Lightbulb Moment: Relaxed CSS Nesting Syntax { #css-nesting }
+#### Relaxed CSS Nesting Syntax { #css-nesting }

 Sometimes high effort things just take a lot of hard work and there is no way around it.
-Other times they are one good idea away.
+Other times, feasibility is **one good idea away**.

 One of my favorite examples, and something I’m proud to have [helped drive](/specs/#relaxed-css-nesting) is the [relaxed CSS Nesting syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting/Using_CSS_nesting), now [shipped in every browser](https://caniuse.com/css-nesting).
 It is such an amazing case study on the importance of having a North Star UI, I even did [an entire talk about it at Web Unleashed](https://www.youtube.com/watch?v=hcEDJq7jfdY), with a lot more technical details that I have included here.

-In a nutshell, CSS nesting is a syntax that allowed CSS developers to reduce repetition and better organize their code by allowing them to nest rules inside other rules.
+In a nutshell, CSS nesting was a (then new) CSS syntax that let CSS developers better organize their code by reducing repetition through nesting CSS rules inside other CSS rules.

 <figure id="css-nesting-example" class="float">
 <style>